Low-rank lottery tickets: finding efficient low-rank neural networks via matrix differential equations: Numerical Results

+We partition MNIST dataset~\cite{deng2012mnist} in randomly sampled train-validation-test sets of size $50K$-$10K$-$10K$.
+Images are pixelwise normalized; no further data augmentation or regularization~has~been~used.

-\subsection{Fixed-rank fully-connected feed-forward network timings}
+\paragraph{Fixed-rank fully-connected feed-forward network timings.}

-First, we compare the training time of the adaptive DLRT Algorithm \ref{alg:new_NN_KLS} on a $5$-layer fully-connected $[5120,5120,5120,5120,10]$ network fixing the ranks of layers 1-4, i.e.\ choosing a specific starting rank $r_k^0$ for the input weight factors and truncating $\Sigma$ at line \ref{stm:truncation} of Alg.~\ref{alg:new_NN_KLS} to the principal $r_k^0\times r_k^0$ submatrix, rather than via a threshold.
-Next, we measure the average prediction time of the whole MNIST dataset over $1000$ runs.
-Figures ~\ref{fig_train_exec_times}(a) and \ref{fig_train_exec_times}(b) show that both timings scale linearly with the rank of the factorizations, and that for sufficiently small ranks the dynamical low-rank approach is faster than the full baseline both in terms of training and of prediction.
+First, we compare the training time of the adaptive DLRT Alg.~\ref{alg:new_NN_KLS} on a $5$-layer fully-connected $[5120,5120,5120,5120,10]$ network fixing the ranks of layers 1-4, i.e.\ choosing a specific starting rank $r_k^0$ for the input weight factors and truncating $\Sigma$ at line \ref{stm:truncation} of Alg.~\ref{alg:new_NN_KLS} to the principal $r_k^0\times r_k^0$ submatrix, rather than via a threshold.
+Next, we measure the average prediction time on the whole MNIST dataset over $1000$ runs.
+Fig.~\ref{fig_train_exec_times}(a) and \ref{fig_train_exec_times}(b) show that both timings scale linearly with the rank of the factorizations, and that for sufficiently small ranks DLRT is faster than the full-rank baseline both in terms of training and of prediction.